 Yoga

-Legs have trouble falling to sleep at night?
+Legs have trouble falling asleep at night?

-Have headaches often?
+Have migraines often?

-As we go through life, face trauma, and perform repetitive, constrictive motions, we develop stiffness, tension and pain in our muscles and joints that can manifest as other maladies (for example, neck tension contributes to headaches and migraines).
+As we go through life, face trauma, and perform repetitive, constrictive actions, we develop stiffness, tension and pain in our muscles and joints that can manifest as other maladies (for example, neck tension contributes to headaches and migraines).

 The unusual and positive stresses placed on the bones during asanas (poses) also catalyzes the deposition of extra layers of calcium into the living bone matrix, fortifying it.
 This is extremely beneficial in regard to the lessening of bone density that can occur as we age (Osteoporosis), but must also be done slowly, gently and with caring attention to the body and its signals.